JoseLuisPB/infocountries/README.md

   - Bootstrap: 5.1.1
   - Ng2-charts: 2.4.3

+## Application demo
+Click on the follow link to access to the aplication: https://infocountries-4ef6e.web.app/

 ## How to run the aplication using an IDE

 To run the application from your favourite IDE follow these steps.